BranchingBad/zone-poker/README.md

 - **DNSSEC Validation**: Checks if DNSSEC is enabled for the domain.
 - **DNS Propagation**: Checks DNS resolution consistency across multiple public resolvers.
 - **DANE/TLSA Records**: Looks for records related to DNS-Based Authentication of Named Entities.
+- **Critical Findings Summary**: Automatically flags and summarizes the most critical issues at the top of the report, such as zone transfer vulnerabilities, expired certificates, and potential subdomain takeovers.

 ### Security & Vulnerability Analysis
 - **Email Security**: Analyzes SPF, DMARC, and DKIM configurations.